tarantool/vshard/README.md

 ```

 Every space you plan to shard must have `bucket_id` unsigned field indexed
 by `bucket_id` TREE index.
-Spaces without `bucket_id` index doesn't
+Spaces without `bucket_id` index don't
-participate in sharded Tarantool cluster and can be used as a regular
+participate in the sharded Tarantool cluster and can be used as regular
 spaces if needed.

 ## Adding Data